catallo/ht/README.md

 To use ht, you'll need an OpenAI API key.
 The good news is that due to ht's low token usage, a typical request costs about $0.00025, making it an incredibly budget-friendly tool for daily usage.
 You can [sign up for an API key here](https://platform.openai.com/signup) or refer to [this article](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key) for detailed instructions.

 ht communicates directly with OpenAI's API, without involving a third-party server.
+For automated updates to work, ht will send a request to the GitHub API to check for new releases.

 ##### Installation

-⚠ Important: If you just want to use ht, don't clone this repo or download from Github Actions.
-Instead, download the binary from the Downloads/Releases section below.

 1. Download the archive for your platform from the Downloads section below.
 2. Unzip the archive.